yoember/yoember.github.io/index.md

 In our code, we use a Promise: `.save()`

 The `save` method on Ember Data Model is a `Promise`.
 It promises us that it is trying to save our data.
-It could be successfull or maybe return with error.
+It could be successful or maybe return with error.

 We can catch the result of a `Promise` with a chained `.then()`.
 In our example: